-- Redemption rights to the properties have expired.
+* Redemption rights to the properties have expired.

-- All prior recorded and unrecorded interest in the properties were extinguished by court order, except visible or recorded easements or rights-of-way, private deed restrictions, or certain other restrictions or governmental interest in the properties imposed by the State of Michigan.
+* All prior recorded and unrecorded interest in the properties were extinguished by court order, except visible or recorded easements or rights-of-way, private deed restrictions, or certain other restrictions or governmental interest in the properties imposed by the State of Michigan.

-- All liens against the properties under Michigan law, except for future installments of special assessments and certain liens recorded by the State of Michigan were cancelled.
+* All liens against the properties under Michigan law, except for future installments of special assessments and certain liens recorded by the State of Michigan were cancelled.

 6. PURCHASE CERTIFICATES

-- Purchasers will be entitled to deeds for the property descriptions identified by the assigned sale unit numbers noted on the purchase certificates.
+Upon payment successful bidders will be issued a receipt for their purchases.
+Purchasers will be entitled to deeds for the property descriptions identified by the assigned sale unit numbers noted on the purchase certificates.

 7. TITLE BEING CONVEYED